 Why are men’s broad shoulders attractive?

-A researcher on attraction says that the reason why men’s shoulders are attractive is that it shows upper body strength, which would be used to protect and defend others.
-Throughout most of human history, we’ve been in very violent times, and it was necessary to be able to protect yourself and those who you were with.
+A researcher and expert on attraction says that the reason why men’s broad shoulders are attractive is because it shows upper body strength, which would be used to protect and defend others.
+Throughout most of human history, we’ve lived in very violent times, and it was necessary to be able to protect yourself and those who you were with.

-When women were looking at what man would be able to protect them from violence from another tribe or just to evaluate his strength, she could look at his shoulders to see how strong he was and look at his waist to see how healthy he was.
+When women look at men, they are judging who would be able to protect them from violence from another tribe or just to evaluate his level of strength.
+She could take a quick look at his shoulders to see how strong he is and look at his waist to see how healthy and fit he is.

 A 2017 paper titled: Cues of upper body strength account for most of the variance in men’s bodily attractiveness explains why.